Birmingham Child Custody Modifications

 At The Law Offices of Charlotte Christian and Associates, we work tirelessly to help our clients reach a fair divorce and child custody agreement.
 We have handled many modifications and can assist you with modifying your original child custody arrangement or divorce decree.
 Our attorneys work hard to present your case in the best way possible to protect you from an unfair legal result.

-Contact our firm today at (205) 855-4860 for a no-obligation consultation.
+Contact our firm online or call (256) 859-7277 today for a free, no-obligation consultation.
 A member from our firm can learn your story and help you develop a petition to modify your original divorce or child custody agreement.

 The Law Offices of Charlotte Christian and Associates Birmingham Office Location:120 19th St N Suite 237,